 - Runner-up, Best Overall: GetResponse ⇣ is the best-in-class solution for automating your content marketing funnel.
 It comes with landing page builders, webinars, autoresponders, and everything else you need to automate your electronic mail marketing.

-- Best value for money option: EngageBay ⇣ is the ideal value for money option for startups and small businesses looking for email marketing, SMS marketing, and social suite all in one place.
+- Best Value for Money Option: EngageBay ⇣ is the ideal value-for-money option for startups and small businesses looking for email marketing, SMS marketing, and social suite all in one place.

 Whether you are looking for a Mailchimp alternative or something even better or cheaper, this list of Mailchimp competitors has you covered.

-1. Sendinblue (Winner: Best Mailchimp alternative)
+1. Brevo/Sendinblue (Winner: Best Mailchimp competitor)

-- Official website: www.sendinblue.com
+- Official website: www.brevo.com (formerly Sendinblue)

 - The only platform on the list that also allows you to send SMS to your customer.

-It features all of the expected email marketing tools (along with a few others on top), advanced SMS marketing, transactional email, a landing page builder, and much, much more.
+It features all of the expected e-mail marketing tools (along with a few others on top), advanced SMS marketing, transactional email, a landing page builder, and much, much more.